awesome-graphql-space/server-nestjs/README.md

 * Nest is a framework for building efficient, scalable Node.js server-side applications.
 It uses progressive JavaScript, is built with TypeScript (preserves compatibility with pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
 NestJS reduces the process involved in setting up a nodejs server.

 * We already have the GraphQLModule in NestJS that is nothing more than a wrapper around the Apollo server.
 We don't reinvent the wheel but provide a ready to use a module instead, that brings a clean way to play with the GraphQL and Nest together.
 NestJS Framework has inbuilt support of Apollo Server 2 which is awesome :)

- Thanks to [issue](https://github.com/nestjs/graphql/issues/32) that helped us to build the boilerplate the right way :)

 ## Installation